The Intersection of Freud's Drive Theory, Darwin's Evolutionary Theory, and Buddhist Philosophy

 • Practices that support us in clearly seeing this process.

-• A conscious witnessing of thought, speech, and action.
+• A conscious witnessing of thought, speech, and action and it’s impact.

 • An understanding of what leads to well-being and what leads to suffering.